-Vladimír Riljak^{1}, Zdenek Laštůvka1, Jaromír Mysliveček1, Veronika Borbélyová2, Jakub Otáhal3
+Vladimír RILJAK1, Zdeněk LAŠTŮVKA1, Jaromír MYSLIVEČEK1, Veronika BORBÉLYOVÁ2, Jakub OTÁHAL3

-1Institute of Physiology, First Faculty of Medicine, Charles University, Albertov 5,128 00 Prague 2, Czech Republic

-2Institute of Molecular BioMedicine, Faculty of Medicine, Comenius University, Sasinkova 4, 811 08 Bratislava, Slovakia assoc. prof. Vladimír Riljak, MD, PhD.

-3Institute of Physiology of the Czech Academy of Sciences, Vídeňská 1083, 142 20 Prague, Czech Republic
+1Institute of Physiology, First Faculty of Medicine, Charles University, Prague, Czech Republic, 2Institute of Molecular Biomedicine, Faculty of Medicine, Comenius University, Bratislava, Slovak Republic, 3Laboratory of Developmental Epileptology, Institute of Physiology of the Czech Academy of Sciences, Prague, Czech Republic

-Correspondence:

-Institute of Physiology

-First Faculty of Medicine

-Charles University

-Prague, Czech Republic

-Email address: vladimir.riljak@lf1.cuni.cz

-Short title: Behavioural changes and postnatal hypoxia

-Summary:
+Received June 14, 2019 Accepted August 23, 2019 Epub Ahead of Print December 19, 2019

+Summary

 Hypoxia is one of the major pathological factors affecting brain function.
-The aim of the present study was to describe the effect of neonatal hypobaric hypoxia on the behaviour of rats and to analyze its effect on hippocampal neurodegeneration.
-Hypobaric hypoxia at a simulated altitude of apparatus to assess spontaneous behaviour.
+The aim of the present study was to describe the effect of neonatal hypobaric hypoxia on the behavior of rats and to analyze its effect on hippocampal neurodegeneration.
+Hypobaric hypoxia at a simulated altitude of 9000 m was induced for one hour in neonatal rat pups (PND7 and PND9) of both sexes.
+Subsequently, the rats underwent behavioral testing on PND25 and PND35 using a LABORAS apparatus to assess spontaneous behavior.
 Hypoxia did not cause any morphological damage in the hippocampus of rats.
-However, hypoxia on PND7 led to less horizontal locomotor activity both, in males (on PND25) and females (on PND35).
-Hypoxia on PND9 led to higher rearing in females on
+However, hypoxia on PND7 led to less horizontal locomotor activity both in males (on PND25) and females (on PND35).
+Hypoxia on PND9 led to higher rearing in females on PND25.
+Hypoxic males exhibited higher grooming activity, while females lower grooming activity on PND35 following hypoxia induced on PND7.
+In females, hypoxia on PND9 resulted in higher grooming activity on PND25.
+Sex differences in the effect of hypoxia were observed on PND35, when hypoxic males compared to hypoxic females displayed more locomotor, rearing and grooming activity.
+Our data suggest that hypoxia on PND7 versus PND9 differently affects locomotion and grooming later in adolescence and these effects are sex-dependent.